ucd-library/ror-extend-demo/details.md

 + [cnr_it](./examples/cnr_it) - Shows adding a tree structure to existing ROR entries
 + [ucdavis](./examples/ucdavis) - Shows most of the UC Davis acedemic structure, maintained with a Google Sheet

-## Google Doc Template to generate extensions
+## Template to generate extensions

+Copy this ["example department speadsheet"](https://docs.google.com/spreadsheets/d/13MD8wKxe235DWsKQJ9eBAlvEenkFzKQlFDFGhNNIt1w/edit#gid=770416888) to jump-start the process for generation ROR extensions.
+The instructions on how to fill out the spreadsheet for your institution, as well as the documentation for the spreadsheet are available [here](https://docs.google.com/document/d/1DwLOxIC92NCq_JSzCF1FAP_JBCV8N99bUOQS9atHp-4/edit).

 ## Multiple languages